thegamecracks/github-release-downloader/README.md

 A [Personal Access Token] can be provided to the program using the `grd auth` command.
 This allows for making authenticated API requests, which are not limited to the usual [60 requests/hour] rate limit.
-The token should only be given read permission for whatever repositories you will be downloading from (classic tokens should receive `repo:public_repo`).
+This application only requires read permission for whatever repositories you will be downloading from (for classic tokens, they should have the `repo:public_repo` permission).

 [Personal Access Token]: https://github.com/settings/tokens
 [60 requests/hour]: https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting